 Serve on internal and external committees, work groups and collaborate with campus partners to provide programs and events.

 Assess, evaluate and mitigate risk for programs through direct supervision and management of programs; implement policies and procedures; maintain accurate records; create various reports, and contract agreements.

 QUALIFICATIONS: A Bachelor's degree in Physical Education, Recreation or related field.
 Master's degree preferred.
 One year of professional experience directly related to intramural sports, sport clubs or family programming.
 Applicants should demonstrate ability to lead and manage graduate, undergraduate student staff, interns and volunteers.
 Strong written and verbal communication skills, as well as demonstrated leadership ability are also desirable.
 Candidate must possess American Red Cross CPR.
 AED, First Aid certifications; instructor certification must be obtained within the first year of employment.

-APPLICATIONS: Applications will be taken until the position is filled, however priority review will begin on October 31st.
+APPLICATIONS: Applications will be taken until the position is filled, however priority review will begin June 28, 2021.
 Applicants must apply online at the University of Houston, Human Resources page at http://www.uh.edu/human-resources/uh-careers/.
 Please submit cover letter, resume and list of 3 references with online application.
-The Taleo system for applications provides the ability to upload a resume and have it fill out the application with that information.
-Please ensure when completing the application that resume and cover letter are both loaded for the specific position being applied for.
-Minorities, women, veterans and persons with disabilities are encouraged to apply.
+Please ensure when completing the application that resume and cover letter are both loaded for the specific position being applied.

 The University of Houston is an Equal Opportunity/Affirmative Action institution.
 Minorities, women, veterans and persons with disabilities are encouraged to apply.
 Additionally, the University prohibits discrimination in employment on the basis of sexual orientation, gender identity or gender expression.